danielsauter/rapid-android-development/chapter-6-networking-devices-with-wi-fi.md

 ###Working with Wi-Fi on Android Devices

 Wi-Fi is so ubiquitous in cities that you can find a Wi-Fi network virtually anywhere you go.
 It’s true that most Wi-Fi networks that you encounter while you’re on the move are protected and won’t allow devices to connect.
-But most domestic and workplace destinations that we visit regularly&—including many coffee shops, libraries, and airports&—do offer the opportunity to subscribe or connect for free.
+But most domestic and workplace destinations that we visit regularly—including many coffee shops, libraries, and airports—do offer the opportunity to subscribe or connect for free.
 Once connected, the phones, tablets, and laptop devices that you carry will remember a particular Wi-Fi network, making it easy to connect again when you return.

 Most Wi-Fi networks are set up to connect to the Internet.
 But you can also use a wireless network access point to set up a local Wi-Fi network for the sole purpose of connecting multiple Wi-Fi--enabled devices between one another.
 Many Android devices will even let you create a Wi-Fi hotspot using the device itself (Settings &mapsto; Wireless & networks &mapsto; More... &mapsto; Tethering & portable hotspots).